 NOTE: Please contact the Neustar support department to receive the values for the fields marked with an *.

-· PortIn Number – This is the requested 10-digit number.
+· Number to port – This is the requested 10-digit number.
 This number will be ported in to PortaBilling® from another telecom.

-· PIN – The service password or PIN number of a customer’s account within the previous service provider’s system.
+· PIN for the ported number – The service password or PIN number of a customer’s account within the previous service provider’s system.

-4. Press Create Request to complete the request.
+3. Press Port in to complete the request.

 After performing these steps, PortaBilling® sends the porting request to Neustar and waits for their confirmation.
 Neustar requests this number from the telecom.
 When confirmation is received, the number in PortaBilling® is replaced and the customer can receive calls at the new number.

-Port-Out requests are available on the Port-Out tab which is located next to the Port-In tab.
+Port-out requests are available on the Port-out panel which is located next to the Port-in panel.

 NOTE: If a number requested by another telecom is available, PortaBilling® automatically provides it.
 Administrators are not involved in this process.

-Please refer to the PortaBilling Help to check possible values for the Status column.
+Please refer to theto check possible values for the Status column.